-First described in 1962, the dialysis disequilibrium syndrome (DDS) is a central nervous system disorder described in dialysis patients [1,2].
-It is characterized by neurologic symptoms of varying severity that are thought to be due primarily to cerebral edema.
+The dialysis disequilibrium syndrome (DDS) is an increasingly rare syndrome characterized by neurologic symptoms of varying severity that affect dialysis patients, particularly when they are first started on hemodialysis [1,2].
+It is thought to be due primarily to cerebral edema.

-This topic review will discuss dialysis disequilibrium syndrome.
-Issues related to mental status changes and acute problems during dialysis are presented separately.
+This topic reviews DDS.
+Issues related to mental status changes and other acute problems during dialysis are presented separately.
 (See "Acute complications during hemodialysis" and "Psychiatric illness in dialysis patients" and "Seizures in patients undergoing hemodialysis".)

 EPIDEMIOLOGY AND RISK FACTORS